The Best 2 Days in Ephesus Itinerary

 2 Day Ephesus Itinerary

 Today, you will Delve deeper into history by exploring Ephesus’ archaeological site with its extensive collection of Roman ruins.
-One needs a few hours or at least half a day to thoroughly explore the Ancient Ephesus map.
+One needs a few hours or at least half a day to examine the Ancient Ephesus map thoroughly.
 Although some Guides can take you through the ancient Ephesus Map, audio guides are available for rent.
 For the best Ephesus tours with professional guides, I recommend you check out the following Guided Ephesus.

-As it gets pretty hot in the Ancient city, take sunglasses, sunscreen, a hat, your camera, and water.
-The scorching sun against the white marble cobbled road and ruins makes seeing it challenging.
+It gets pretty hot in the Ancient city, so take sunglasses, sunscreen, a hat, a camera, and water.
+The scorching sun against the white marble cobbled road and ruins makes seeing them challenging.

 2020 Ephesus Opening Hours

-For visitors with a Museum Pass, there is no entry fee, and it includes many other Turkey tourist attractions.
+There is no entry fee for visitors with a Museum Pass, and it includes many other Turkish tourist attractions.
 Ephesus opening times to Ephesus Ancient City, the Archaeological Museum of Ephesus, and the Basilica of St. John are as follows.
 The opening time for most of the Ephesus tourist attractions is 08h00 throughout the year.
 However, closing times vary from November to March, at 17h00, and from April until October, it closes at 19h00.
 Remember that the Terrace Houses and The House of the Virgin Mary close earlier.

 Ancient Ephesus Map

-Ephesus Turkey map of Ephesus ruins is available at the entrance gate.
+Before proceeding through the gate, obtain an Ephesus Turkey map of Ephesus ruins, available at the entrance gate.

 The layout of Ephesus on an Ancient Ephesus map